Of The House

 George E. and Rena Munger Aldredge and their four children moved into 5500 Swiss in 1921.
 Mrs. Aldredge's father, Stephen I. Munger, and her uncle, Robert S. Munger, were the developers of Munger Place, which was the first deed-restricted neighborhood in Texas.
 Stephen oversaw the Improved Cotton Machine Manufacturing Company (later Continental Gin Company), which manufactured a new gin that revolutionized cotton ginning around the world.
 Robert oversaw the development of Munger Place, the first deed-restricted neighborhood in Texas.

 George Aldredge was a successful businessman, serving as chair of the executive committee of the First National Bank and as a director of Texaco.
 Mrs. Aldredge was very active in cultural affairs.
 She was a life member of the board of trustees of the Dallas Museum of Art and a charter member of the Founders Garden Club, an affiliate of the Garden Club of America.

-In 1927, Mrs. Munger added an outdoor swimming pool, a rarity before World War II (the pool was later removed).
+In 1927, Mrs. Aldredge added an outdoor swimming pool, a rarity before World War II (the pool was later removed).
 She also added two rooms to the House to accommodate her interests – an art gallery/theater and a glass conservatory.
-There gallery gave her a place to display her large art collection and show the films that she made herself.
+The gallery gave her a place to display her large art collection and show the films that she made herself.